rmurray2/arduino-coldwallet-sss/README.md

 Due to memory limitations, the "cold" wallet part of this project has four Arduino sketch files, which put the microcontroller in a particular "mode".
 The four modes are:

   1) Private key generation: **create_wallet_mode.ino**
-      >> The public wallet address is displayed
+      >> The public wallet address is displayed.
-      >> The private key is written to EEPROM
+      >> The private key is written to EEPROM.
-      >> The private key can be displayed by uncommenting in the sketch, in case a separate encrypted backup is needed
+      >> The private key can be displayed by uncommenting in the sketch, in case a separate encrypted backup is needed.
   3) Private key splitting into three Shamir Secret Sharing (SSS) shares: **shamir_split_key_mode.ino**
       >> The SSS share with index zero is written to EEPROM, overwriting the private key.
 The zero-index key isn't revealed to the user, and is always sitting in EEPROM for subsequent modes (until a new wallet is generated).
       >> The two remaining SSS shares are shown the user.
-One is the "primary" share, and one is a "backup"
+One is the "primary" share, and one is a "backup".
       >> The cold wallet would be in this mode most of the time, only being called for private key recovery and transaction hash signing.
   4) Private key recovery: **shamir_recover_key_mode.ino**
-      >> The user provides the primary SSS share, (e.g. `<237b...f9fe>`) and the private key is recovered and written to EEPROM
+      >> The user provides the primary SSS share, (e.g. `<237b...f9fe>`) and the private key is recovered and written to EEPROM.
       >> To use the backup share instead, line 179 would be changed to `uint8_t recovery_share_indexes[2] = {0,2};`
   5) Transaction hash signing: **sign_signature_mode.ino**
       >> The user provides a transaction hash to be signed (e.g. `<3327...ac9fe>`).
 Once the hash is signed the signature is displayed and the private key is cleared from EEPROM.